 On day one, if you allow yourself to eat as you please, you will require no discipline.
-On day two, you might choose to replace one snack with something healthier or reduce your serving sizes by 10%, which would require a modicum of discipline.
+On day two, you might choose to replace one snack with something healthier or reduce your dinner portion by 10%, which would require a modicum of discipline.

 The key is to maintain that small change until your discipline is strong enough to handle a greater load.
 When you feel ready to move on, make another small change to your diet and repeat the process.

 If you move too soon and find yourself struggling to maintain a change, don’t let the whole diet fall to pieces.
 Instead, take one step back into your comfort zone, and attempt to make another (perhaps alternative) change when you feel ready again.